-In the words of one University Academic Registrar,
+In the words of one University Academic Registrar;

 “During the lockdown, I got quite many requests from my students who needed original certificates or their certificates verified for employment.
 Unfortunately, I couldn’t help them; my hands were tied especially when the whole country was under a total lockdown and no movements were allowed for almost 2 months.
-Today, my institution is partially opened and my office, as always, is among the busiest with so many people coming in and out.
+Today, my institution is partially open and my office, as always, is among the busiest with so many people coming in and out.
 In spite of the SOPs in place, I am always anxious when I report to work.
 I worry about exposing myself and those I interact with to the virus.
 I really wish there was a safe and secure way I could help my students.”

 Despite the challenges the COVID-19 pandemic has presented to many institutions as explained above, it has expedited the digital era; giving birth to many innovations solving present and future challenges.
 This is where Diwala comes in.